List of content you will read in this article:

-- Getting flagged by the Federal Trade Commission for breaking the CAN-SPAM Act and possibly paying a fine.
+- Getting flagged by the Federal Trade Commission for breaking the CAN-SPAM Act and possibly paying a hefty fine.

-What is spam?
+What is Spam?

-Spam is also a punishable offence by the US government under the CAN-SPAM (i.e. Controlling the Assault of Non-Solicited Pornography and Marketing) act and can lead to fines of up to $16,000 for each spam email if you are under said jurisdiction.
+Spam is also a punishable offense by the US government under the CAN-SPAM (i.e., Controlling the Assault of Non-Solicited Pornography and Marketing) act and can lead to fines of up to $16,000 for each spam email if you are under said jurisdiction.

-Verify the mailing list
+Verify the Mailing List

+We all know that one of the staples of cybersecurity is prevention, which could be as simple as not clicking on links from untrusted sources to protect yourself from a phishing attack.
 Links play a crucial role in determining the sender's reputation.
 So, if a link leads to a questionable site, it will most likely be blocked.
 The same case applies to documents and other attachments.

-Though plain text email may be useful to only a small fraction of recipients, have it in the email to avoid being flagged by spam filters.
+Although plain text email may be useful to only a small fraction of recipients, have it in the email to avoid being flagged by spam filters.

 A familiar name and email address tell the recipient that you have interacted before, and there is no need to get suspicious, however, do not overdo it with email frequency.

-Be mindful of the emails' design
+Be Mindful of the Emails' Design

 Send subscription confirmation emails to new subscribers to verify that they have signed up for the brand’s emails.
 This process lowers unsubscribes, ensures that the addresses on the mailing list are correct, and eliminates spam complaints.

-Make use of SPF and DKIM signatures
+Make Use of SPF and DKIM Signatures

+SPF, an email validation system, allows users to dictate which devices are permitted to send emails with the domain name as registered in DNS.
+The receiver can verify this information to ascertain the authenticity of an email.
 Having a DKIM signature is also helpful as it proves that a particular email was sent from an address of a specific domain.
 With this signature, a brand’s emails are more likely to end up in the recipient’s inbox.